-Hillingdon CAMHS-LD is looking for a Highly Specialist Clinical or Counselling Psychologist to lead our friendly, supportive, and experienced multi-disciplinary specialist mental health service.
+Hillingdon CAMHS-LD is looking for a Principal & Highly Specialist Clinical or Counselling Psychologist to lead our friendly, supportive, and experienced multi-disciplinary specialist mental health service.
 We are looking for an enthusiastic and skilled clinician who can lead our LD team using a creative and dynamic approach.
 They should maintain clinical curiosity and engage in reflective practice as well as be able to be an advocate for children, young people and families' needs.
-Previous experience within CAMHS-LD or adult LD settings (particularly with safeguarding, risk and Positive Behavioural Support [PBS]) is essential.
+Previous experience within CAMHS-LD or adult LD settings (particularly with safeguarding, risk and Positive Behavioural Support [PBS]) is an advantage.
 Vaccination

 The successful applicant may have contact with patients or service users.
 As an NHS Trust we strongly encourage and support vaccination as this remains the best way to protect yourself, your family, your colleagues and of course patients and service users when working on our healthcare settings.